akamhy/videohash/README.md

   - <https://raw.githubusercontent.com/akamhy/videohash/main/assets/rocket.webm> is copy of <https://www.youtube.com/watch?v=PapBjpzRhnA>, and are about the [Artemis program](https://en.wikipedia.org/wiki/Artemis_program) and [SLS rocket](https://en.wikipedia.org/wiki/Space_Launch_System).

-  - <https://www.youtube.com/watch?v=_T8cn2J13-4> is a completly different video also about the [Artemis program](https://en.wikipedia.org/wiki/Artemis_program).
+  - <https://www.youtube.com/watch?v=_T8cn2J13-4> is an entirely distinct video also about the [Artemis program](https://en.wikipedia.org/wiki/Artemis_program).

   - Notice that the difference of hash1 and hash2 is 2, but the difference between hash1 and hash3 is 37.

-  - The difference of hash1 and hash2 is not 0 as the file in this repository is slightly modified.
+  - The difference of hash1 and hash2 is not 0 as the file in this repository is slightly modified and downscaled.

   - A collage of frames is generated and imagehash of this collage is videohash for the full video.